Russo-Persian Wars: Second Russo-Persian War

-Interbellum treaties
+Interbellum

-Treaty of St Petersburg
+Treaty of St. Petersburg (1723)

 The Treaty of St Petersburg was signed between the Russian Empire and the Persian Empire on 23 September 1723 to conclude the Second Russo-Persian War.
 Under the terms of the treaty, the tsar would accord the shah friendship, and aid in fighting against rebels.
 In return, Persia would cede Derbent, Baku, and the provinces of Mazandaran, Gilan, Shirvan and Astarabad.
 Ismail Beg, Tahmasp's ambassador in Russia, signed the treaty but the shah refused to ratify it when the text of the treaty was sent to him in April 1724.

-Treaty of Constantinople
+Treaty of Constantinople (1724)

 The Treaty of Constantinople was signed between the Ottoman Empire and the Russian Empire on 24 June 1724, in order to mitigate the political crisis caused between the two empires following the signature of the Treaty of St Petersburg.
 The Ottoman Empire was ceded Azerbaijan, Armenia and Georgia under the terms of the treaty, and Russia was permitted to retain Mazandaran, Gilan and Astarabad.

 It was specified that should Persia refuse to acknowledge the treaty, both Russia and the Ottoman Empire would take action to enforce the treaty by installing a puppet ruler on the throne of Persia.

-Treaty of Hamedan
+Treaty of Hamedan (1727)

 The Treaty of Hamedan was signed between the Ottoman Empire and the Afghan Hotaki dynasty in October 1727.
 The Hotaks agreed to cede Zanjan, Sultaniyah, Abher, Teheran to the Ottomans in exchange for Ashraf Hotak being declared as Shah of Persia.

-Treaty of Resht
+Treaty of Resht (1732)

 The Treaty of Resht, signed by the Russian Empire and Safavid Persia on 21 January 1732, gave Persia a portion of territories ceded in 1723 in the Treaty of St Petersburg.
 Russia ceded the Astarabad, Gilan and Mazandaran provinces to Persia.
 Under the terms of the treaty it was also specified that in the case that Ottomans relinquished Caucasian territories back to Russia, Russia would also cede Derbent and Baku.
 The treaty also ensured free trade for Russian merchants in Persia, and that the Russian ambassador was permitted to reside in Persia.

-Treaty of Ganja
+Treaty of Ganja (1735)

 The Treaty of Ganja was signed in March 1735 between the Russian Empire and Persia.
 The treaty gave Persia the remainder of territories ceded in 1723: Derbent, Baku and the surrounding Shirvan province, and Tarki.
 Furthermore, it marked the Terek River as the boundary between Russia and Persia.